happydahlia/Data-Science-Portfolio-Final/README.md

 # Part I: Collecting and Cleaning Data
 Data was collected from the online survey platform Qualtrics.
 The survey consisted of demographic questions, and four scientifically verified psychological questionnaires: Patient Health Questionnaire (PHQ-9), Multidimensional Scale of Perceived Social Support (MSPSS), Coping Inventory for Stressful Situations (CISS-21), and Unified Theory of Acceptance and Use of Technology (UTAUT-2).
 The data was collected by sending the survey to black oriented organizations across different university campuses such as the Black Student Association and the African Student Organization at Belmont University.
 Thirty participants had taken the survey at the time of analysis.
 The data was downloaded as a CSV file.
 The data was cleaned to only keep the columns that contained the demographic question answers and the survey question answers.
 NA responses for any question were also dropped.

-# Part II: Exploratory Data Analysis
+# Part II: Questionnaire Scoring
 Data analysis was conducted in Python using Google Colab.

 Importing Packages and Loading Data